frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 When God hears that cry, the Spirit of God responds to that plea with the gift of counsel.
 He enriches and perfects the virtue of prudence and guides the soul from within, enlightening us about what to do, especially when it\'s a matter of important choices---perhaps the choice of choosing a professional line, choices of responding to a vocation, or about a path to be followed among difficulties and obstacles.

 That choice that we make may have the capacity to give great leadership.
-You might be the only person in a class or in a profession, in a club, or in a society.
+You might be the only person in a class or in a profession, or in a club, or in a society.

 But the fact that we stand up and say something, reflecting true values, then truth reverberates in the mind and in the soul like a squash ball in a squash court.